splunkdevabhi/SplunkModularInputsPythonFramework/implementations/rest/appServer/static/README.md

 $sometoken$ will get substituted with the output of the 'sometoken' function in bin/tokens.py

 So you can add you own tokens simply by adding a function to bin/tokens.py

+Token replacement functions in the URL can also return a list of values, that will cause multiple URL's to be formed and the requests for these URL's will be executed in parallel in multiple threads.

 ## Dependencies